Flippers in Paradise

 - National Archives article on homesteading

-- Wikipedia article on Pig Iron
+- Wikipedia article on pig iron

-- History of Kentucky and Kentuckians, E. Polk Johnson, pp. 1313-14
+- Google Books digital scan of A History of Kentucky and Kentuckians, E. Polk Johnson, Lewis Publishing Co., Volume 3, Chicago, 1912., p.
+1313

 - ibid.

-- Plat made by Samuel Rhodes and recorded in Book B, page 16 of the Miami-Dade County records.
+- Plat made by Samuel Rhodes and recorded in Book B, page 17 of the Miami-Dade County records.
 Recorded January 15, 1897.
 Samuel Rhodes was Henrietta Trapp’s brother.
 Substitute ‘2000’ for ‘B’ if you want to view this plat.

 - The Miami Metropolis, November 22, 1912, p.
 2